mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 ---
-title: "What Can Journalism Teach A Data Scientist?"
+title: "What Can Journalism Teach A Data Scientist?
+Part 1"
 tags: Data_Science
 ---